-- Method names are independent of the actual invocation string.
-Thus, you can choose any name for the methods you create (for example, you do not need to name a method that invokes the NMVOICE REXX program NMVOICE). - A particular REXX program can be used to create any number of methods (usually with a different set of parameters or parameter values for each method).
+- The method names are independent of the actual invocation string.
+Thus, you can choose any name for the methods you create.
+For example, you do not need to name a method that invokes the NMVOICE REXX program NMVOICE. - A particular REXX program can be used to create any number of methods.
+Usually with a different set of parameters or parameter values for each method.

-While you can simply define a single method that is always used to invoke NMVOICE and another that is always used to invoke NMPAGE, it is probably not in your best interest to do so.
-Rather, you should use the capabilities of Notification Manager to create methods that have "personality."
+You can define a single method that is always used to invoke NMVOICE and another that is always used to invoke NMPAGE.
+This method is probably not in your best interest to do so.
+Rather, use the capabilities of Notification Manager to create methods that have "personality."
 For example, the NMVOICE program has several parameters that specify the number of times to call a person, the number of times to let the phone ring on each call attempt, and the amount of time to wait between attempts.

 You may want Notification Manager to persistently try to notify a particular person, or to run quickly through a whole list of people because you need an answer quickly.
-You can accomplish this by creating the following methods:
+You can accomplish this task by creating the following methods:

+LongVoice

-- LongVoice, which invokes NMVOICE and tells it to try to call the person 20 times at intervals of 5 minutes and let the phone ring 10 times on each try - QuickVoice, which invokes NMVOICE and tells it to try to call the person only 1 time and to let the phone ring only 3 times
+Invokes NMVOICE and tells it to try to call the person 20 times at intervals of 5 minutes and let the phone ring 10 times on each try.

+QuickVoice

+Invokes NMVOICE and tells it to try to call the person only one time and to let the phone ring only three times.

-It is much easier to specify the LongVoice method during a particular time block than it is to specify the NMVOICE method and the parameters and values that make it behave like the LongVoice method.
+Specify the LongVoice method during a particular time block is easier than it is to specify the NMVOICE method and the parameters and values that make it behave like the LongVoice method.